thavlik/machine-learning-portfolio/experiments/grasp_and_lift_eeg/README.md

 ## Results
 The classification task was easily solved when training on a random split, but failed to show any degree generalization when trained on a split of subjects or trials - as indicated by strictly decreasing validation accuracy.
 This outcome reflects disparate levels of difficulty for each aforementioned method.

 Regardless of the split method, training accuracy increased logarithmically.
 Near-100% training accuracy is achievable after a week of training on a single 1080 Ti.
-Random split training achieves high validation accuracy, but other methods fail to do so.
+Random split achieves high validation accuracy.
+Subject and trial splits exhibit unfavorable training dynamics.

 The following depicts >80% relative accuracy* achieved within two days of training - a trend observed with all splitting methods: